binodmahto/FunProjects/WPFDragDropDemo/WpfDemo/ReadMe.md

  iii.
 Based on the datagrid's data collection change(i.e remove item and then add the dragged back at respective index), setting the value of RowEffect for Person model On Row_DragOver event. iv.
 Finally Overridding the DataGrid.RowStyle and change the style of the target row's border based on your Person.RowEffect value.

 **Note:** This is a prototype to help you on how to achieve the effect so you have to do your own customization or work to achieve what you need, if you need to.
+Also the cursor is missing in result image as I missed while taking the snapshot but it is there. :)